 After hearing that an Iowa egg farm was gassing the majority of its 140,000 hens, Animal Place contacted the farm and convinced the farmer to let them take 1,000 birds.

 According to Animal Place, staffers and local volunteers found dark buildings full of thousands of frightened birds.
 Many hens had already been gassed and buried.
 The remaining chickens were crammed 10 at a time into a tiny cage.
-Some hens lived in cages next to birds dead from starvation, as the farmers had stopped feeding them.
+Some hens lived in cages next to dead birds.

 A generous donor paid for two charter planes to take all 1,000 chickens from Iowa to California.
 Animal Place’s animal care director, Hannah Beins, stated: